frankyonnetti/gravity-sublime-theme/README.md

 The syntax color scheme in each screenshot is a port of the Monokai-Sublime scheme created for Gravity.

 Once you have Gravity installed, you can select the scheme by using the menu item `Preferences > Color Scheme > Theme - Gravity > Monokai Gravity (SL)`

+The font used for the syntax shown in the screenshot is `"font_face": "Monaco"` and `"font_size": 14`

 ## App icon